06 May A woman on a call crouches in front of a sink with leaking pipes

 3. Put on gloves and knead the epoxy putty until it becomes soft and pliable.

-4. Press the putty over the leak and smooth it out with your fingers or a knife (making sure to cover at least an inch around the hole.)
+4. Press the putty over the leak and smooth it out with your fingers or a knife, making sure to cover at least an inch around the hole.

-3. Use Tape
+3. Use Plumber’s Tape

-We recommend plumber’s tape, such as Teflon tape or thread seal tape, because it’s designed for plumbing applications and provides a watertight seal around pipe joints.
-However, you can also use duct tape or electric tape if you’re in a pinch.
+You can also approach patching a leaky pipe with tape.
+We recommend plumber’s tape, such as Teflon tape or thread seal tape, designed for plumbing applications, which provides a watertight seal around pipe joints.

 How to patch a leaky pipe using plumber’s tape: